mehdi-oraki/CognitiveTrail-Navigator/README.md

 - Ensure Git respects the global ignore file: `git config core.excludesFile .gitignore_global.txt`.

 # 4. Usage (MVP CLI)
-- Run the pipeline: `python -m src.cli fetch-history --limit 100 --browsers chrome firefox edge`.
+- Run the pipeline: `python -m src.cli fetch-history --browsers chrome firefox edge`.
+The CLI will always prompt you to enter a data limit (`today`, `last week`, `last month`, or `1 year`); passing `--time-window` simply sets the default option shown in the prompt.
 - The CLI will prompt for explicit consent before accessing each data source (Gmail, filesystem, browser history).
 If you decline, the step is skipped.
 - On success, you will see a summary like `Data fetch complete — N entries saved.`.